What is the current situation?

 Processing and Detention

-In August 2012 the Australian Government began a policy of “offshore processing” (which invariably involves some form of detention) under which people seeking asylum who arrive by boat without a valid visa are transferred to “Regional Processing Centres” in Nauru or Papua New Guinea to have their asylum claims assessed by the laws of those nations.
-(HRC).
+In August 2012 the Australian Government reinstated a policy of “offshore processing” (which invariably involves some form of detention) under which people seeking asylum who arrive by boat without a valid visa are transferred to “Regional Processing Centres” in Nauru or Papua New Guinea to have their asylum claims assessed by the laws of those nations.
 Australia is the only country in the world to have this policy and practice.

 “Offshore Processing” has led to has led to prolonged and indefinite detention and enormous human suffering, inhumane conditions, with grossly inadequate health care and consistent reports of sexual, physical and psychological abuse.
+Many of people have been incarcerated there for more than seven years with inadequate food, water, living conditions and access to medical and mental healthcare.

 In 1992, Australia introduced a policy of mandatory, indefinite detention under the Migration Act 1958 (Cth) for any non-Australian citizen present in the country without a valid visa.
 Because of the persecution they face, most people seeking asylum cannot obtain a visa before they arrive.
 In July 2013, the UN Human Rights Committee found that the indefinite detention of these people breached the International Covenant on Civil and Political Rights.

 Since 2013, under Australian law, a person who arrives by boat without authorisation is barred from applying for any sort of visa, including a Protection Visa, unless the Minister for Immigration personally intervenes to “lift the bar”.
 As a result, asylum seekers who arrive anywhere in Australia by boat cannot apply for a visa except at the discretion of the Minister for Immigration.
-(RCOA)

 In December 2014, the refugee status determination system for people who came by boat after 13 August 2012 changed.
-The new process, called ‘fast tracking’, meant the Immigration Assessment Authority (IAA) would no longer hear directly from people claiming asylum.
+The new process, so-called ‘fast tracking’, meant the Immigration Assessment Authority (IAA) would no longer hear directly from people claiming asylum.
 The Refugee Council has raised concerns about the risks and lack of fairness of this process.

 Processing of applications